delta-io/delta-rs/docs/integrations/delta-lake-dagster.md

 - more efficient querying with file skipping via Z Ordering and liquid clustering
 - built-in vacuuming to remove unnecessary files and versions
 - ACID transactions for reliable writes
-- smooth versioning integration so that versions can be use to trigger downstream updates.
+- smooth versioning integration so that versions can be used to trigger downstream updates.
 - surfacing table stats based on the file statistics

 ## Dagster I/O Managers